Southern Romance in Northern Michigan, a Summer Wedding in Lake Leelanau

 Music and wine kicked off the weekend festivities as Rog’s brother Alex’s band entertained guests on the garden patio of a local winery for rehearsal dinner.
 A local mandolin-guitar-bass trio with accomplished musician, Don Julin, filled the lawn with acoustic melody on the wedding day and the popular MacDaddy Band brought out the best dance floor moves as the evening progressed.

 Rog’s brother Jon created a double R logo inspired by the oak leaf of Vanderbilt University, encircled with a Texan lasso rope.
 This logo was creatively incorporated in the couple’s invitation suite, cake topper, “R”s (Platypus Papers LLC) menus, and programs (Etsy template).
-Rhea’s mom is such a talented artist and her hand-painted wine glasses and gorgeous cake cutting plate were beautiful additions to the setting.
+Rhea’s mom is an incredibly talented artist and her handiwork in the bespoke garter, the hand-painted wine glasses, and gorgeous cake plate were beautiful meaningful details in the day.

 As a nod to Rhea & Rog’s appreciation of culture and travel, table names were thoughtfully assembled from the couple’s date & travel momentos—movie ticket stubs, hotel keys, plane tickets, museum passes, etc were framed and the corresponding cities labeled each table with a diversity that spanned the globe.